-Credit Hours: 3 Prerequisite: PE 206 or permission of instructor Availability: On demand
+Credit Hours: 3 Prerequisite: PE 206 or instructor approval

 PE 310 Fitness Research and Testing

 This course is a survey, evaluation, and application of health-related fitness and physical education tests.
 Administration and critique of appropriate measures of content and skill performance, and software for administrative and instructional programs are included.